-The version used to put page numbers in the Study Guide is ISBN: 978-0-89803-175-1 and can be purchased at a low price in paperback from fee.org.
+We used the page numbers from the version with ISBN: 978-0-89803-175-1 in the Study Guide.
+You can usually purchase this version at a very low price in paperback from fee.org.

-They also have a free pdf version on their website.
-This version will have different page numbers than are listed in the Study Guide.
+They also have a free pdf version on their website. which will have different page numbers than the ones listed in our Study Guide.

-- Whatever Happened to Penny Candy, 7th edition, Maybury, Richard.
-ISBN: 0-942617-64-1 is always available at Bluestocking Press: bluestockingpress.com
+- Whatever Happened to Penny Candy, 7th edition, Richard Maybury.
+(You will read this book alongside chapters 8 and 9 of Basic Economics.)
+ISBN: 0-942617-64-1 It is always available at Bluestocking Press: bluestockingpress.com

 Quote to Ponder